 Monica Roosa Ordway, PhD, APRN, PNP-BC

-After receiving her bachelor’s in physics from Fairfield University in 1994, Dr. Ordway earned her certificate in nursing and MSN from Yale School of Nursing in 1997 and her PhD in 2011.
+After receiving her bachelor’s in physics from Fairfield University, Dr. Ordway earned her certificate in nursing and MSN from Yale School of Nursing.
+Dr. Ordway worked as a pediatric nurse practitioner and lactation consultant at an urban practice for many years before returning to Yale to obtain her PhD.
 Her dissertation research examined the effects of the Minding the Baby® home visiting intervention on child behaviors 1-3 years after families completed the research program.
 She subsequently completed a postdoctoral fellowship under joint mentorship from YSN and the Yale School of Medicine (Psychiatry) from 2011-2013.
 Her postdoctoral fellowship involved working on adapting the Mothering from the Inside Out (MIO) intervention for implementation into a community mental health clinic.

 Dr. Ordway received a National Research Service Award from the National Institutes of Health, NINR, for her dissertation research.
 She was a Zigler Fellow at the Edward Zigler Center for Child Development and Social Policy (2012-2013) and a Jonas Nurse Leaders Scholar (2010-2011).
 She was awarded the Anthony DiGuida Delta Mu Research Prize in Nursing (2012) and named one of YSN’s 90 Nurses in 90 years (2013).

 Research Interests/Clinical Practice

 Dr. Ordway’s current research focuses on identifying buffering mechanisms to the relationship between stress and health among young children living in socioeconomically marginalized communities.
 Other research interests include: sleep health promotion, sleep health inequities, toxic stress in children; pediatric sleep and stress; and community-engaged programs aimed to support families living with adversity.